acgetchell/CDT-plusplus/README.md

 On Ubuntu, you will need an updated versions of [clang][clang] or [gcc][gcc], [CMake][cmake], and [Boost][boost], which is scripted in [.travis.yml][39].
+With Howard Hinnant's [date][date] library, you may also need to install `libcurl-dev`, which is a virtual package with many flavors, the OpenSSL being most tried and tested.

 ### Build ###
 ------